How do I receive my 1098-T?

 Why doesn’t the total in box 1 match what I paid to USC?

-There are several reasons box 1 may not match your records exactly.
-First, box 1 includes payments received from all sources, including financial aid and third-party sponsors.
-Second, it includes only payments toward qualified tuition and related expenses.
-Although you may have paid for housing, meal plans and other charges, those payments cannot be included in box 1.
-Finally, box 1 includes payments posted to your account only during the calendar year being reported.
-Payments made in 2017 for spring 2018 cannot be reported in 2018.
+There are several reasons why box 1 might not match your records exactly.
+First, box 1 includes payments received from all sources, such as financial aid and third-party sponsors.
+Second, it only includes payments toward qualified tuition and related expenses.
+Even if you paid for housing, meal plans, and other charges, those payments can’t be included in box 1.
+Lastly, box 1 covers payments posted to your account during the reported calendar year.
+Payments made in 2024 for spring 2025 cannot be reported in 2025.

 How is my payment plan reported on my 1098-T?

-Your payment plan budget amount is not reported on your 1098-T. The actual payments made toward payment plans (excluding your application fees) are included in the box 1 amount to the extent that they paid for qualified charges.
+The amount of your payment plan budget is not reported on your 1098-T. The actual payments made toward payment plans (excluding your application fees) are included in the box one amount, to the extent that they cover qualified charges.

 Can you help me determine my eligibility for a credit?

-No. We are not qualified tax professionals and cannot advise you on your individual circumstances.
-You should review IRS Publication 970 and consult with a qualified tax advisor if you need more assistance.
-All of your monthly billing statements and details about your online payments (including payment plan payments) are available on USCe.pay.
+No, we are not qualified tax professionals and cannot advise you on your individual circumstances.
+You should review IRS Publication 970 and consult a qualified tax advisor if you need further assistance.
+All of your monthly billing statements and details about your online payments, including payment plan payments, are available on USCe.pay.

 What if I believe data on my form is incorrect?

-Please keep in mind that the 1098-T form includes only qualifying transactions from the calendar year reported.
-If you still believe your form is incorrect, please contact ECSI at 866-428-1098 or visit ECSI online to file a case .
-Please provide a detailed description of what you believe is incorrect.
+Please remember that the 1098-T form only includes qualifying transactions from the reported calendar year.
+If you believe your form is incorrect, contact ECSI at 866-428-1098 or visit ECSI online to file a case.
+Be sure to provide a detailed description of what you think is wrong.

 What if ECSI says there is no form for me?

-• If your most recent term of enrollment was spring of last year and you registered and settled prior to December 31 the previous year, the qualified charges for spring would have been reported on your prior year’s 1098-T. You should use that year’s form along with your own records of payments made to determine your eligibility for a tax credit.
+- If your most recent enrollment was in the spring of last year and you registered and paid before December 31 of the previous year, the qualified charges for spring would have been reported on your prior year’s 1098-T. You should use that year’s form along with your records of payments made to determine your eligibility for a tax credit.

-• Employee tuition assistance benefits and graduate assistant tuition remission are treated as reductions to qualified charges.
+- • Employee tuition assistance benefits and graduate assistant tuition remission are considered reductions to qualified charges.
 No form is issued if you have no net qualified charges.